GermaniaKG/GoogleRecaptcha/README.md

 ### ServiceProvider

-See **chapter “The services in detail”** to see which services and resources are offered.
+See chapter [The services in detail](#the-services-in-detail) to see which services and resources are offered.
 For public and secret test keys, see the official [reCAPTCHA v2 FAQ](https://developers.google.com/recaptcha/docs/faq).

 ```php
 <?php